nightroman/FarNet/trunk/RightWords/Readme.txt

 optional.
 Collection of dictionaries is up to a user.

 Dictionary directories may have any names.
-The names are used in the dictionary menu and in user dictionary file names (for example: RightWords.English.dic).
+The names are used in the dictionary menu and in user dictionary file names (e.g. English -> RightWords.English.dic).

 = DESCRIPTION =